taisei-project/taisei/README.rst

     git clone --recurse-submodules https://github.com/taisei-project/taisei

-The ``--recursive-submodules`` option is important as the subprojects are necessary to compile the project correctly.
+The ``--recursive-submodules`` option is important as the submodules are necessary to compile the project.

-If you want to pull them in manually, be sure to use the following:
+If you want to pull them in manually, be sure to run the following:

 ::